wanghongran2023/machine_learning/README.md

 **Benchmark Model**

-The benchmark model for this project is a baseline CNN model without transfer learning.
-This simple architecture will be used to evaluate the effectiveness of the proposed solution.
-The benchmark model will have:
+The benchmark model for this project is a pre-trained ResNet-34 model fine-tuned through transfer learning.
+This architecture leverages the pre-trained weights on a large dataset (such as ImageNet) to extract features relevant to pneumonia detection from CXR images.
+Fine-tuning the ResNet-34 allows the model to adapt to the specific patterns present in the "Chest X-Ray Images (Pneumonia)" dataset.
+The model’s performance after transfer learning will serve as the baseline for comparison with further improvements or proposed solutions.
-- Two convolutional layers
-- Max-pooling layers
-- A fully connected dense layer
-- Softmax activation for classification

 Performance metrics such as accuracy, precision, recall, and F1-score will be computed to compare this model with the proposed solution.